President Trump Executive Orders

 I am an LGBTQ person and/or a person living with HIV in the United States and I am from a nation where I cannot safely live.
 Should I apply for asylum?

-If you are eligible for asylum, we recommend that you apply.
+If you are inside of the United States and you are eligible for asylum, we recommend that you apply.
 Despite rapid changes and shifts in the Administration’s priorities, it is probably better for an eligible applicant to apply and have an application pending than to have nothing pending at all.
 However, many factors are considered in determining eligibility for asylum.
 A fear of persecution alone may not be sufficient for you to be successful.
 It is very important that you speak to a reputable immigration lawyer before you file any paperwork.
 Seeking an attorney’s advice is particularly important for anyone who has been accused of, charged with, or convicted of a crime.

 How will the Executive Orders affect an applicant trying to apply for asylum at the border?